cspalding93/Podcast-Recommender-System/README.md

 3. Genre prediction was used to add content to all of the transcripts
 4. Recommendation performance is best used in measuring user engagement
 5. Reflection: Data quality is a key part of the start of a project

-(# place in something to  show how the recommendation system works)

 Measuring the success of the recommendation system is typically in a measurement of user engagement or sales.
 Since this is a personal project, these metrics are not possible to find.
 However, on the surface, the recommendation system appears to be doing a great job on picking up on common themes amongst the podcasts.
 If this were to go into production, the most important questions to answer would to be the following: